 - The Cherry Project: By Sailor Moon author Naoko Takeuchi, about ice skating.

 - Chihayafuru is about karuta, which is basically a card game but the Japanese refer to it as "competitive sport on a tatami."

 - Cross Game is about baseball

 - Danball Senki is about children (and adults) dueling with each other via futuristic gunpla called LBX.
-It overlaps somewhat with Humongous Mecha genre but the LBX are still essentially toys.
+It overlaps somewhat with the Humongous Mecha genre but the LBX are still essentially toys.